JorjaFox/website/content/_posts-old-blog/2011-06-21-rebuilding-videos.md

 <img class="alignleft size-thumbnail wp-image-3489" title="hunt-003" src="//static.jorjafox.net/wordpress/2011/06/hunt-003-224x140.jpg" alt="" width="100" height="75" />After CBS has gone on the rampage, shutting down YouTube accounts for fansites, I've decided to re-vamp how <a href="https://jorjafox.net/videos">JFO Videos</a> are going to work.

 First, there will be videos you just can't find elsewhere.
 Exclusive videos (like the one I took at the Humane Society Gala), or just ones nigh impossible to find.
 Those are all <em>self-hosted</em> here on the server, and will be few and far between.
-These will be viewable for all nations and while I generally will make them freely downloadable, I ask you <strong>not</strong> reproduce them on other sites.
+These will be viewable for all nations and while I generally will make them freely downloadable, I ask you **not** reproduce them on other sites.
 Honor code, people.

 Second, official videos that CBS (or whomever) post in ways I can embed into this site.
 The catch to that is some of the videos won't be internationally viewable.
 Thats up to the copyright holders of the videos and I <em>will not</em> be breaking copyright.
 Sorry guys, but when it comes down to 'Have videos for some or none at all' I had to go with the legal way of doing these things.